Aakasha063/eCommerce/README.md

 7. After successful payment, you will receive an order confirmation with a tracking number.

 8. As an admin, you can access the Django admin panel by visiting http://localhost:8000/admin and using the superuser credentials created during installation.
-From the admin dashboard, you can manage products, orders, and users.
+You can manage products, orders, and users from the admin dashboard.

 # Contributing
-We welcome contributions from the community to enhance and improve Men Fahsion Hub.
+I would welcome contributions from the community to enhance and improve Men Fashion Hub.
 If you would like to contribute, please follow these guidelines:

 Fork the repository and create a new branch for your contribution.